 Other Administrative Activities

 Depending upon the size of the operation, other functions may need to be considered such as transportation, provision of parking facilities, fire fighting arrangements, visits by VIPs or school parties and other public relations activities.
-Public information is covered in more detail in 0.
-However, administrative instructions should be in place to ensure that the VTS personnel are aware of their delegated authority for the release of information gathered by the VTS.
+Public information is covered in more detail in CHAPTER 17 However, administrative instructions should be in place to ensure that the VTS personnel are aware of their delegated authority for the release of information gathered by the VTS.

 Distractions